OpenST/mosaic-chains/README.md

  Note: Setup stake pool command expects deployer address to be unlocked and it must have funds to pay for gas.

+ Total gas consumption for setup stake pool command is `3227315`.
+It deploys two contracts i.e organization and OST composer which require `748146` and `2479169` gas respectively.

 #### Redeem Pool
 Redeem pool command deploys redeem pool and organization contract on the auxiliary chain where redeemer can request redeem and pool of facilitators can facilitate redeem and unstake on behalf of redeemer.